 In the past, it was critical for homeowners to save receipts for anything that could qualify as an improvement.
 Every dime added to the basis was a dime less that the IRS could tax when the house was sold.
 But, now that home-sale profits are tax-free for most owners, there's no guarantee that carefully tracking your basis will pay off.

 Save when you sell

-Under current law, the first $250,000 of profit on the sale of your principal residence is tax-free ($500,000 for married couples who file joint returns) if you have owned and lived in the home for at least two of the five years leading up to the sale.
+Under current law, if you have owned and lived in the home for at least two of the five years leading up to the sale,